How Is Rent Control Defined?

 What It Means for Landlords and Tenants

 In New York City, rent control laws put a limit on how much you can charge for rent.
 For example, you cannot charge more than $700 a month for a rent-controlled one-bedroom.

-- Limits Reasons for Eviction: There may only be a handful of reasons a landlord can evict a rent-controlled tenant, such as non-payment or significant damage to the rental property.
+Laws could dictate how often a landlord could increase the rent.
+Also, there may only be a handful of reasons a landlord can evict a rent-controlled tenant, such as non-payment or significant damage to the rental property.

 Does Every State Have Rent Control?

-No. There are more states that do not allow rent control than there are states that do allow it.
+There are more states that do not allow rent control than there are states that do allow it.
 Even in many states that do allow rent control, rent control laws only exist in certain cities within the state.

 New Jersey and the District of Columbia have rent control in place throughout the entire state or district.
 New York and California have rent control laws in place in certain cities.
 New York City and San Francisco are two of the most well-known areas with rent control regulations.
 Certain states, such as Alabama and Arizona, actually have laws in place which prohibit any rent control regulations in the state.

-Impact on Landlords
+Rent Control Impact on Landlords

 Rent control negatively impacts landlords because the landlords are renting out units to tenants at far below the current fair market value of the unit.
-Besides the fact that they are collecting far less money for the unit, a rent-controlled tenant can even cost a landlord money.
+Besides the fact that they are collecting far less money for the unit, a rent-controlled tenant can even cost the landlord money.

-Landlord Options Tenants
+Landlord Options When Tenants Move Out

 Certain rent control laws allow an apartment to become deregulated once it reaches a certain monthly rent.
 In New York City, this amount is $2,700 a month.

-- High Income: Certain rent control laws allow an apartment to become deregulated if a tenant makes more than a certain income for two consecutive years.
+Certain rent control laws allow an apartment to become deregulated if a tenant makes more than a certain income for two consecutive years.
 For example, if a tenant is making $200,000 a year, a court may decide that the tenant can afford to pay fair market rent and no longer need to live in a rent-controlled unit.

 A landlord can try to offer the tenant a sum of money to leave.
 There have been stories of landlords offering tenants tens of thousands of dollars to move out of an apartment.

-- Eviction: Many landlords try to force out rent-controlled tenants by evicting them.
+Many landlords try to force out rent-controlled tenants by evicting them.
 There are legitimate reasons for eviction, such as nonpayment or drug dealing.
 However, many landlords make false claims against tenants to try and force them out.
-Landlords in New York City are not allowed to evict disabled tenants or tenants who are 62 years of age of older unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.
+Landlords in New York City are not allowed to evict disabled tenants or tenants who are 62 years of age or older unless they can provide them with a comparable unit to live in at the same or lower price and give them a moving stipend.

-- Demolition Eviction: In certain cases, a landlord can get a rent-controlled tenant to move by claiming an eviction for demolition.
+In certain cases, a landlord can get a rent-controlled tenant to move by claiming an eviction for demolition.
 The idea is that the property will be extensively renovated, basically torn down and rebuilt.
 There seem to be no laws in place to see if a landlord follows through on this demolition.